bml-research/data_analysis/data/data_01_index.md

 ### Data tables

-Scientist often organise data in a table such as:
+Scientist often organize data in a table such as:

 |Public Food Key   |Food Profile ID  |Derivation   |Food Name                     |
 |:-----------------|:----------------|:------------|:-----------------------------|